desihub/fastspecfit/doc/fuji.rst

       zb['Z'][qn['IS_QSO_QN_NEW_RR']] = qn['Z_NEW'][qn['IS_QSO_QN_NEW_RR']]

-For reference, the table below summarizes the number of objects with updated redshifts in each of the Fuji and Guadalupe :ref:`merged catalogs`:
+For reference, the table below summarizes the number of objects with updated redshifts in the :ref:`fuji merged catalogs`:

 .. rst-class:: columns